Origins (Imagine Dragons album): Singles

 On July 17, 2018, "Natural" was released as the lead single.
 To promote the single, it was chosen by ESPN as the anthem of the 2018 College Football season.
 The song has since peaked at No. 13 on the Billboard Hot 100.
 Its music video starring the band was released on August 24, 2018.

 On September 19, 2018, "Zero" was released as the second single.
 The song is featured in the Disney animated film Ralph Breaks the Internet and was included in its second official trailer, along with the ending credits for the film.
 The music video, which takes place in an arcade and includes several references to the film, was released on October 23, 2018.
 The song peaked at No. 10 on the Billboard Hot Rock Songs chart.

-On October 31, 2018, Imagine Dragons released the third single off the album, "Machine".
+On October 31, 2018, Imagine Dragons released the third single of the album, "Machine".

 On November 6, 2018, "Bad Liar" was released as the fourth single.
 The song has since peaked at No. 56 on the Billboard Hot 100.
 A music video for the song was released on January 24, 2019.

-On June 21, 2019, Imagine Dragons released the fifth single off the album, "Birds", featuring Italian singer Elisa.
+On June 20, 2019, Imagine Dragons released the fifth single of the album, "Birds", featuring Italian singer Elisa.
 The original album version of the song had already charted in some countries earlier that month.
-An animated music video for the original song was released on July 23, 2019.
+An animated music video for the original song was released on July 24, 2019.